 You could do worse than look at fall foliage along old military routes in New England.
 Some of them, originally Indian trails, pass through landscapes that aren’t all that different than they were in the 18th century.
-Some were partially drowned by reservoirs, some paved over by interstate highways.
+Some military routes were partially drowned by reservoirs, some paved over by interstate highways.

 Here are six military routes used during the American Revolution.
 In some cases they pass through several states, but we confine our description to just one.

 On April 25, 1777, 26 ships carrying 2,000 British troops landed at Cedar Point in Westport, Conn.

 They were commanded by British New York Gov. William Tryon, who planned to destroy military supplies 20 miles north in Danbury.